JuscaMolaiwa/SplitItApp/expense-splitting-app/backend/README.md

 ### Note: Use tools like Postman or cURL to test these endpoints.

 ## Contributing
 - We welcome contributions!
-Please refer to the [Main Project README](../../README.md) for contribution guidelines.
+Please look at the [Main Project README](.. //README.md) for contribution guidelines.

 ## Troubleshooting
 - If you encounter any issues during setup or while running the application
-  - Verify Python, MySQL, and environment variable configuration.
+  - Verify the configuration of Python, MySQL, and environment variables.
   - Refer to the [Troubleshooting Guide](../backend/TROUBLESHOOTING.md) for assistance.

 ## API Documentation